BoltspeedCo/jaguar-activation/README.md

 ### System requirements

-System Requirements
-Node.js 14.6.0 or newer
+Node.js 14.6.0 or newer.
-MacOS, Windows (including WSL), and Linux are supported
+MacOS, Windows (including WSL), and Linux are supported.

 #### 1. Clone the repo